 CIT 20700 Data Communications (3 cr.)
-P: CIT 17600.
+P: CIT 17600 and (MATH 15400 or MATH 15900).
 This course provides the foundation for the understanding of data communication systems and computer networks.
 Topics include information representation and transmission, medium types and configuration, telephony, error handling, TCP/IP and internetworking, and diagnostic techniques.

 CIT 21200 Web Site Design (3 cr.)
 P: Recommend CIT 11200 or computer literacy.
-Class 3.
 This course is designed to give students an introduction to web site design and site creation.
 The course involves learning current standard XHTML fundamentals, CSS and design concepts.
 The proper design approach for constructing Web sites and related techniques will also be covered.

 CIT 21300 Systems Analysis and Design (3 cr.)
-P: or C: CIT 14000 or CIT 215000, and CIT 21400.
+P: CIT 21400 and (CIT 14000 or CIT 21500), and (MATH 15400 or MATH 15900).
 Class 3.
 This course provides students with the concepts, processes, and tools of systems analysis and systems design.
-Objectoriented methods and tools are utilized with a focus on developing web-based interfaces and prototypes.
+Object-oriented methods and tools are utilized with a focus on developing webbased interfaces and prototypes.

 CIT 21400 Introduction to Data Management (3 cr.)
-P: CIT 12000.
-Class 3.
+P: CIT 12000 and (MATH 15400 or MATH 15900).
 Introduction to basic database development concepts.
 Extensive exploration of data manipulation using a relational DBMS and SQL.
 Students develop database applications using the most current database technologies.

 CIT 21500 Web Programming (3 cr.)
-P: CIT 21200.
+P: CIT 21200 and (MATH 15400 or MATH 15900).
 P or C: CIT 21400.
-Class 3.
 This course will provide students with the knowledge and techniques of a variety of Web programming languages.
 Both client and server side languages will be examined.

 CIT 22000 Quantitative Analysis II (3 cr.)
-P: CIT 12000 or ECET 10900, and MATH 15400 or MATH 15900 or MATH-M 119.
-Class 3.
+P: CIT 12000 or ECET 10900, and (MATH 15400 or MATH 15900 or MATH-M 119).
 A continued investigation into the problem solving tools and techniques that focus on both hardware systems and quantitative data analysis.
 The course is designed for CIT majors in their second full year of study.

 CIT 24200 Introduction to ASP.Net Programming (3 cr.)
-P: or C: CIT 21300 and CIT 21400.
-Class 2, Lab 2; or Class 3.
+P: or C: CIT 21300 and CIT 21400 and (MATH 15400 or MATH 15900).
 This course will provide students with the tools and techniques to build dynamic Web sites using the ASP.Net programming environment.
-Students gain handson experience building a database-driven Web site.
+Students gain hands-on experience building a database-driven Web site.

 CIT 27000 Java Programming (3 cr.)
-P: or C: CIT 21300 and CIT 21400.
+P: (CIT 14000 or CIT 21500) AND (MATH 15400 or MATH 15900) and P: or C: CIT 21400.
 Class 3.
 This course is an introduction to the Java programming language.
 Students will learn the syntax of the language, how to use objects, classes, and methods, and will perform programming exercises that illustrate how Java is used in stand-alone applications and applets.